Sexual Wellness

 Proven options:

-• Dapoxetine: An FDA-approved SSRI (on-demand, 30-60 mg 1-3 hours before sex) is specifically approved to treat PE in many countries.
+• Dapoxetine: Dapoxetine, an FDA-approved SSRI (on-demand, 30-60 mg 1-3 hours before sex), is specifically approved to treat PE in many countries.

 • Off-label SSRIs: Paroxetine (best daily dose), sertraline, fluoxetine, or citalopram.
 Onset is 1-3 weeks.